 U.S. proposes to waive minimum flight requirements for airlines until March 2021

-WASHINGTON, Sept 11 (Reuters) - The U.S. Federal Aviation Administration (FAA) said Friday it is proposing extending temporarily waiving minimum flight requirements at some U.S. airports through late March 2021.
+WASHINGTON, Sept 11 (Reuters) - The Federal Aviation Administration said on Friday it favors the extension of temporary waivers of minimum flight requirements at some U.S. airports through late March 2021 due to the coronavirus pandemic.

 Airlines can lose their slots at congested airports if they do not use them at least 80% of the time.
-The FAA said it proposing extending waving requirements at New York's JFK and LaGuardia airports and Ronald Reagan Washington National Airport that were set to expire in October.
+The FAA said it proposed extending temporary waivers of the requirements at New York's JFK and LaGuardia airports and Ronald Reagan Washington National Airport that were set to expire in October.

+At four other U.S. airports where the FAA has a formal schedule-review process - Chicago O’Hare, Newark, Los Angeles and San Francisco - the agency proposes to extend credits to airlines for flights that were canceled due to the coronavirus as though those flights were operated.

+The FAA said it planned to impose some conditions on the waivers and that slots that are not operated for extended periods should be made available to other airlines on a temporary basis.

 ((David.Shepardson@thomsonreuters.com; 2028988324;))